 - Things to note in picking Wi-Fi routers’ features: What do you want from your network?

 - How to pick the best Wi-Fi router: The takeaway

 It’s all about networking

-And with that, it just reoccurred to me something I’ve always thought of getting a Wi-Fi router: It’s similar to finding a partner — as in dating.
-Both are networking after all.
+And with that, it just reoccurred to me something I’ve always thought of getting a Wi-Fi router: It’s like finding a partner — as in dating.
+Both are networking, after all.